GoogleCloudPlatform/php-docs-samples/appengine/php72/symfony-framework/README.md

 Next, connect your symfony demo application with a [Cloud SQL][cloudsql] database.
-This tutorial uses the database name `symfonydb` and the username `root`, but you can change this to be whatever you like.
+This tutorial uses the database name `symfonydb` and the username `root`, but you can use whatever you like.

 ### Setup